Kotlin/kotlinx.serialization/docs/topics/configure-json-serialization.md

 ## What's next?

-* Learn how to [customize JSON serialization settings](serialization-json-configuration.md) to fit your specific needs.
+* Learn how to [customize JSON serialization settings](serialization-json-configuration.md) to address different use cases.
 * Explore [advanced JSON element handling](serialization-json-elements.md) to manipulate and work with JSON data before it is parsed or serialized.
 * Discover how to [transform JSON during serialization and deserialization](serialization-transform-json.md) for more control over your data.